drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/3_resource_level/2_running_before_resources.md

      ]);

      /**
-      * Run the following code before any resource is hit and for all requests.
+      * Run the following code before a resource is hit.
       *
       * @param request - The incoming request from the client.
       * @param response - The response to send back to the client (if needed).